SandeepKrSuman/project-gallery/README.md

 - **Plagiarism is strictly prohibited**.
 Write your own code.
 Take project inspirations from various resources but do not blindly copy paste them.
 - Comment on the issue you prefer to work on and wait for it to be assigned to you.
 - **Do not** work on any issue which is **not assigned** to you.
 - Generally issue will be assigned on a _first come, first serve basis_.
-However if the issue is labeled 'good first issue' it will preferebly be assigned to someone who is new to open source.
+However if the issue is labeled 'good first issue' it will preferably be assigned to someone who is new to open source.
 - You can create your own issue if you want to fix a bug, add new feature, add a project, etc. In that case too, wait for it to be assigned to you only then start working on it.
 - **Do not create a Pull Request** without an issue assigned under your name.
 - All PR's must be made from a branch.
 Do not use master branch for making a PR.
 Create a seperate branch before making a PR.